 CS 120 Business Applications & Problem Solving Techniques 3 Cr.

 An introductory course in management information processing.
 The course explores the most important aspects of information systems with specific emphasis on business applications, practical usage, and current information.
 The student will obtain skills in word processing, spreadsheet analysis, and presentation tools using professional software packages.
 Structured problem-solving techniques will be emphasized throughout the course.
 Practical implementation projects and case studies will be used to reinforce topics such as computer, academic, and professional ethics for an information-based society.
 Prerequisite: Closed to Computer Science or Computer Security & Information Assurance majors.
-Offered: Fall, Spring.
+(Fall, Spring).

 CS 140 Programming and Computing 4 Cr.